rioferzz/Ryoferzz/README.md

 <h1><img src="https://github.com/Ryoferzz/Ryoferzz/blob/main/src/Ryonamedark.gif"></h1>

-> 👀 I’m interested and currently learning on Computer Networking, Linux, Arduino, 英語, & 日本語.
+> I’m interested and currently learning on Computer Networking, Linux, Arduino, 英語, & 日本語.

-> Btw, i think knowing Programming could solve half of problem in your academics.
+>  I think knowing Programming could solve half of problem in your academics.
 >
 >    And being an expert in math (Calculus,
 Discrete math, and college level math) is the other half.